SHOORPANAKHA THE UNSEEN FACE

 ABOUT THE ACTOR

-Being an M.Com & PGDBA graduate who worked for a reputed MNC her passion for art made her quit the job.
-She is presently pursuing a Ph.D. in Folklore (Yakshagana) from Manipal University.
-Have trained in Yakshagana form under the guidance of Guru Bannanje Sanjeeva Suvarna for fifteen years, she has performed in various productions of Yakshagana across the country.
-She is a trained Bharatanatyam & Odissi performer.
+Being a commerce and management graduate who worked for a reputed MNC, her passion for art made her quit the job.
+She is presently pursuing a PhD in Folklore (Yakshagana) from Manipal Academy of Higher Education.
+She has received training in Yakshagana from Guru Bannanje Sanjeeva Suvarna for fifteen years.
+She has performed in various productions of Yakshagana across the country.
+She is also a trained Bharatanatyam and Odissi performer.
 She also has basic training in Kathak and contemporary dance forms.
-Being a literature lover Shoorpanakha is her first self-written script.
+Being a literature lover, Shoorpanakha is her first self-written script.
 Writers like Vaidhehi, Hosthota Manjunath Bhagavath, and Ambathanaya Mudradi have guided her writing.
-This play was staged at the Bahuroopi National Theatre Festival of, Ranga Mane Theatre Festival & Mangaluru Theatre Festival.
+This play was staged at the Bahuroopi National Theatre Festival of, Ranga Mane Theatre Festival and Mangaluru Theatre Festival.